Carbamazepine

 Do not stop taking this medication on your own without discussing with your doctor.

-It is important to note that your doctor has prescribed this medication as he/ she thinks you will benefit more from taking this medication over the possible side effects that it may cause, which have a low chance of occurring.
-Most people take this medication without any such problems.
+It is important to note that your doctor has prescribed this medication as he/ she feels you will benefit more from taking this medication over the possible risks that it may cause, which have a low chance of occurring, and most people take this medication without any of such problems.

 Inform your healthcare professional that you are on carbamazepine.
-Carbamazepine may decrease the effectiveness of hormonal contraceptives (birth control pills, patches, rings, injections, implants or intrauterine devices) that prevent pregnancy.
-Discuss with your healthcare professional regarding birth control while on carbamazepine.
+Carbamazepine may decrease the effectiveness of hormonal contraceptives such as birth control pills, patches, rings, injections, implants or intrauterine devices, that prevent pregnancy.
+Discuss with your healthcare professionals regarding birth control while on carbamazepine.

-Avoid eating grapefruit or drinking grapefruit juice while you are on carbamazepine.
+Avoid eating grapefruit or drinking grapefruit juice while you are on carbamazepine as it can increase the risk of experiencing side effects of carbamazepine.

-Please consult your healthcare professional before using any other medications, including over-the-counter medications, supplements and herbal products as some of these may have unwanted effects on the carbamazepine in your body.
+Please consult your healthcare professionals before using any other medications, including over-the-counter medicines, supplements and herbal products as some of these may affect the medication in your body.

 How should I store this medication?